 Large Customers Growth

-You can see below that at the end of the quarter Asana reported 18,700 enterprise customers paying more than $5,000 annually, an increase of 660 on last quarter.
-That is a bit less contract wins than last quarter and also quite a bit below what we have typically seen over the past couple of quarters, suggesting that the sales momentum with large customers is slowing down.
+You can see below that at the end of the quarter Asana reported 19,432 enterprise customers paying more than $5,000 annually, an increase of 732 on last quarter.
+That is quite a bit more contract wins than last quarter but also quite a bit below what we have typically seen over the last year, suggesting that the company may be reinvigorating growth.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

 Asana's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 105% in Q2.
 This means that even if Asana didn't win any new customers over the last 12 months, it would've grown its revenue by 5%.